-Because the social sector is in the business of changing the world, we often have a blind spot where we see every need or idea as a call to jump into action.
+Because the social sector is in the business of changing the world, we often have an inclination to see every need or idea as a call to jump into action.
 The result of taking on too many opportunities comes in the form of mission creep, donor confusion or staff burnout.
 Research indicates that poor planning is at the root of most of these failures.
 No one likes to fail, but starting a program or social enterprise has inherent risk.
 In the office, we often encourage each other and clients to take risks, but to mitigate the risk by “failing early and failing cheaply.”
 So, how is this possible with a new program opportunity?
 To do this intentionally, we encourage the use of opportunity assessments to help make a GO or NO GO decision.
 As I often say – every idea is a good idea, but not every idea is viable.

 Here is the four-step process we recommend: